knpuniversity/javascript/knpu/ep2-es6/extends-super-calls.md

 # Class Inheritance and super Calls

-In PHP, one class can extend another.
+In PHP, a class can extend another class.
 So, can we do that in JavaScript?
 Totally!
 And once again, you're going to *love* it.

 To try this out, let's go back to the `play.js` file.
 Create a new class: `AGreatClass`,